mumairofficial/khalilstemmler-website-2019/src/pages/wiki/dependency-inversion.md

 > What does that mean?
 Keep the dependencies at a distance?

-It means that when we need to include a class as a dependency, we should try to refrain from referring to [concrete classes](/blank?todo=concrete-class) (the actual implementation), but instead, refer to abstractions, like the **interfaces** or **abstract classes** that the concrete classes implement or subclass.
+It means that when we need to include a class as a dependency, we should try to refrain from referring to [concrete classes](/wiki/concrete-class) (the actual implementation), but instead, refer to abstractions, like the **interfaces** or **abstract classes** that the concrete classes implement or subclass.

 <hr/>

 This is the essence of Dependency Inversion, the D in the [SOLID design principles](/blank?todo=solid).

-When we refer to the abstractions rather than the concrete classes, the flow of dependencies gets inverted.
-This is much desired because the resulting dependency flow is **much safer** and allows for us to mock classes we're not interested in testing atm.
+When we refer to the abstractions rather than the concrete classes, the flow of dependencies gets **inverted**.
+This is desired when we design software because the resulting dependency flow is **much safer** and allows for us to mock classes we're not interested in testing atm.

+## Generic Example

 Take this generic class diagram below.